 Simulated Landscape Painting From Simulated Landscapes.

-done it before with World of Warcraft and with a Digital/Physical Flip-Flop).
+before [deleted flickr image] with World of Warcraft [deleted flickr image] and with a Digital/Physical

 The Snap Art filter is designed to make a photograph look like it was hand painted, their website says: